 Expectant management: Closely watching a patient's condition but not giving treatment unless symptoms appear or change, or there are changes in test results.
 Expectant management avoids problems that may be caused by treatments such as radiation or surgery.
 It is used to find early signs that the condition is getting worse.
 During expectant management, patients may be given certain exams and tests.
 It is sometimes used in prostate cancer.
 Also called deferred therapy.
-(Source: http://www.cancer.gov/dictionary?CdrID=616061)
+(Source: NCI Dictionary of Cancer Terms)